TorchMeter/torchmeter/docs/src/en/contribute/prs.md

     conda create -n torchmeter-dev python=3.8 # (1)
     ```

-    1. :man_raising_hand: `torchmeter-dev` is customizable, is the virtual environment name
+    1. 🙋‍♂️ `torchmeter-dev` is customizable, is the virtual environment name

 3. Install `torchmeter` as well as its dependencies in **editable** mode: